Alexa Machine Learning

 What is Alexa?

-Amazon Alexa is leading the way in making spoken language the next user interface paradigm.
-Alexa is the voice service that powers Amazon’s family of Echo products, Amazon Fire TV, and other third party products.
-Echo is a device that you can talk to from across the room to play music, get the news, control lights and your thermostat and more.
+Amazon Alexa is leading the way in making spoken language the next user interface.
+Alexa is the voice service that powers Amazon’s family of Echo products, Amazon Fire TV, and other third-party products.
+Echo is a device that you can talk to from across the room to play music, get the news, set timers, make hands-free calls, manage to-do and shopping lists, control lights, your thermostat and so much more.

 Technologies We Focus On